- Course Number:

 - Special Fee:

 Course DescriptionIntroduces automatic transmissions/transaxles, the study of power flow and diagnosis of automatic transmission mechanical and hydraulic systems.
-Lecture and lab topics include proper rebuild procedures, component identification and dynamometer testing of a student built automatic transmission.
+Includes proper rebuild procedures, component identification and dynamometer testing of a student built automatic transmission.
+Prerequisites: CG 209.
 Audit available.

 Addendum to Course Description

 The course material will be presented in a lecture/laboratory format and include videos, handouts and hands-on lab experience in the shop on cars donated by General Motors, Nissan, Ford, Chrysler, Toyota and Honda.
 Students are required to read assigned materials, take notes and be responsible for the information in the textbooks, lab manuals and the Mitchell ON-DEMAND publications on computer CD disc location in each of the work areas through out the automotive labs.